A fisherman from Puerto Princesa hid a Filipino pearl in his house for more than 10 years.

 Giant PEARL?in Puerto Princesa City...

-"The Puerto Princesa City would likely earn another prestigious title and a record breaker for having the world's biggest natural giant pearl from a giant clam after being certified for its authenticity," Maggay-Amurao wrote.
+"The Puerto Princesa City would likely earn another prestigious title and a record breaker for having the world's biggest natural giant pearl from a giant clam after being certified for its authenticity," Maggay-Amurao wrote prior to the official record confirmation.

-The potential record is much larger than the current record holder, also found off the Palawan Island.
+The record pearl is much larger than the previous record holder, also found off the Palawan Island.
 A diver from Brooke's Point in Palawan discovered the 14.1-pound pearl known as Lao Tzu back in 1939.

 A gemologist from Colorado Springs estimated the pearl of Lao Tzu at $93 million.